heremaps/here-sdk-examples/README.md

   <img src="images/here_sdk.jpg" width="500" />
 </p></center>

-The HERE SDK consumes data from the [HERE Platform](https://www.here.com/products/platform) and follows modern design principles incorporating microservices and highly modularized components.
+The HERE SDK consumes data from the [HERE Platform](https://www.here.com/products/platform) and follows modern design principles incorporating microservices and modularized components.
 Currently, the HERE SDK supports three platforms: Android, iOS and Flutter.

 For an overview of the existing features, please check the _Developer's Guide_ for the platform of your choice.
 Here you will also find numerous code snippets, detailed tutorials, the _API Reference_ and the latest _Release Notes_: